E4 = Educate, Empower, Engage, and Equip

 United Way's E4 Youth Summit provides Medina County high school students with a voice and the tools to reach their full potential.
 An exciting and powerful learning experience held biennially, the E4 Youth Summit uses a curriculum that mixes panel discussion, motivational presentations, introspective reflection, group discussion, and teamwork opportunities in an energetic and engaging environment.
 Over the course of two days, each participant is both student and teacher connecting with peers, adult volunteers, and community leaders while learning important lessons in civic engagement and problem-solving.
 E4 Youth Summit participants select, design, and then must execute on community engagement initiatives developed during the Summit.
 Participants may also develop and apply for funding of an E4 Youth Venture.
 Each youth venture combines students' passions and skills to solve a challenge or need they've identified in their communities.
 Click here for one example of an E4 Youth Venture.

-United Way's 2016 E4 Youth Summit will be held over two days on October 28, 2016 at the Blair Center at Westfield Insurance and on November 12, 2016, at the Medina County Career Center.
-High school students in good standing who are rising sophomores or older are invited to apply.
-Check back here shortly for information on how to apply.
+United Way's 2018 E4 Youth Summit was held over two days on October 26, 2018 at the Medina County Parks' Buffalo Creek Retreat and on November 3, 2018, at the Medina County High School.
+High school students in good standing who are rising sophomores or older were invited to apply.
+Watch, here, for future E4 events!

-Among our E4 Youth Summit partners for 2016 are:
+Among our E4 Youth Summit partners and sponsors for 2018 were:

 - Buckeye Local Schools